If you haven’t tried a meat delivery service that brings you high-quality and humanely-raised meats right at your

 It is important to me and my community that our animal protein sources are naturally and responsibly raised and grass fed.
 For this reason, I trust and recommend ButcherBox."

 We know that many love the Costco store because they do not fall short on offering certain healthy staples.
 Costco and Whole Foods are undoubtedly inexpensive because the taste quality of the meat is not the same.
 The same can be said for a lot of other places you can get meat as well.

 Costco is not necessarily 100% grass-fed, grass-finished, whereas Butcher Box is.
 And if it isn’t 100% grass-finished cattle, then it's loaded with unhealthy fat per pound and plenty of fillers from corn and soy at the end of production - a practice which limits the better health benefits, proteins, and vitamins you would otherwise get from pasture-raised, free-range chickens, and beef.

 Butcher Box Menu & Plans

-The first box we tried for this Butcher Box review had quite limited meat options.
-Over time, we must admit we still got bored eventually, with frequently ordering top sirloin steak tips, beef tips, pork loin, ground beef, burgers, boneless pork chops, top round, quality roasts, and a little heritage breed bacon on the side.
+The first box we tried for this Butcher Box review had quite limited Butcher Box meat options.
+Over time, we must admit we got bored with frequently ordering top sirloin steak tips, beef tips, pork loin, ground beef, burgers, boneless pork chops, top round, quality roasts, and a little heritage breed package of bacon on the side.
 We do like how the bacon add-ons were thicker and with better quality than most grocery store bacon.